- やさしい日本語

 The payment is expected to be made approximately four months later.

-Summary: If you accept specified skilled workers, understand the lump-sum withdrawal payment system
+Summary: If you accept Specified Skilled Worker, understand the lump-sum withdrawal payment system

-In Japan, foreigners working with a status of residence of Specified Skills are also required to pay pension insurance.
+In Japan, foreigners working in Specified Skills status are also required to pay pension insurance.

-If you apply for a lump-sum withdrawal payment, a portion of the pension insurance premiums you paid will be paid after about four months.
+When you apply for a lump-sum withdrawal payment, part of the pension premiums you paid will be paid after about 4 months.

-The lump-sum withdrawal payment will be a considerable amount, but not a single yen will be paid unless the foreigner himself or herself makes a claim after returning to Japan.
+The lump-sum withdrawal allowance is a considerable amount, but not a single yen will be paid unless the foreigner claims it after returning to Japan.

-When a foreign worker returns to his or her home country, the employer should explain to the foreigner that there is a system called a lump-sum withdrawal payment and how to apply for it, so that he or she does not forget to receive it.
+When foreign workers return to their home countries, I think that the employer should explain to the foreigner that there is a system called a lump-sum withdrawal allowance and how to proceed with it, so that they do not forget to receive it.

-Companies that accept specified skilled workers should explain in advance that there is a system called a lump-sum withdrawal payment, details of the procedure, and precautions.
+Companies that accept Specified Skilled Worker should explain in advance that there is a system called a lump-sum withdrawal payment, the details of the procedure, and precautions.

 *This article is based on information as of December 2024.